coopcycle/coopcycle-docs/en/admin/configuration/zones.md

 ---
-title: Create a zone
+title: Zones
-lang: en
+parent: Configuration
-ref: tutorials-zones
+grand_parent: Admin
-parent: Tutorials
+redirect_from:
-nav_order: 1
+  - /en/tutorials/zones.html
 ---

 You can save zones as polygons.
 You can then use the zones to define pricing rules, for example.
 To create a zone, you will need to upload a GeoJSON file representing the delivery zone.